deepsea-inria/pbench/pplot.md

 		pplot -type [TYPE] [OPTIONS_FOR_TYPE]

-where type is among: bar, scatter and table
+where type is among: bar, scatter, table, speedup

 and where